whosteenie/ItemStandFix/README.md

 5. Remove the item and confirm its variant and upgrade level remain intact.
 6. Place an item with a different quality and style on the same stand and confirm it displays its own values.
-7. Reconnect, highlight the occupied stand with a hammer, look away, and confirm the attached item retains its style.
+7. With the plugin installed on the client, reconnect, highlight the occupied stand with a hammer, look away, and confirm the attached item retains its style.
 8. Optionally enable BepInEx debug logging and check `BepInEx\LogOutput.log` for `Stored item stand visual metadata`.